 For most situations that involve appeals, the last three levels of appeal work in much the same way.
 Here is who handles the review of your appeal at each of these levels.

-Level 3 Appeal A judge who works for the Federal government will review your appeal and give you an answer.
-This judge is called an "Administrative Law Judge."
+Level 3 Appeal A judge (called an Administrative Law Judge) or an attorney adjudicator who works for the Federal government will review your appeal and give you an answer.